riconaef/Airbnb_Seattle/README.md

 At the end the function "coef_weights" from the class of Udacity, which returns a dataframe of the coefficients for each feature.
 To have a better visualization, these coefficient are plotted in a bar plot.

 ## Results<a name="results"></a>

 The main findings of the results can also be found [here](https://naefrico.medium.com/what-drives-prices-at-airbnb-accommodations-c60e4589a099).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like!
+I thank airbnb for offering the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
+You can also use the code here and run the model by yourself.
+Maybe you even have an idea for adjustments or improvements.